 Click Create new and choose a design or template to edit — or grab one from Hub.

-Select your image layer by clicking it in the Layers panel or clicking it on the canvas.
+Select the photo layer by clicking it in the Layers panel on the right, or by clicking it on the canvas.

 JPG or PNG, less than 12 MB

-Photos with a clear subject in the foreground will work the best.
-Think: photos of people, animals, products, houses, cars, etc.
+Photos with a clear subject in the foreground: photos of people, animals, products, houses, cars, etc.